EgorOrachyov/Berserk/Engine/Source/README.md

 Basic functionality, foundation and common tools for creating and implementing other engine module parts.
 Evolves as subset of features for working with math, strings, XML, time, SIMD instructions, platforms and drivers configuration, containers and threads.
-Provides sufficient functionality in memory managing, allows to omit platform malloc / free and use engine build-in specialized pool, stack, linear and list allocators.
+Provides sufficient functionality in memory managing, allows to omit platform malloc / clear and use engine build-in specialized pool, stack, linear and list allocators.

 ## Render System